 Wild Country Revo

-The primary downside of all ATC or tube-style belay devices is that a firm grip is required on the brake strand of the rope at all times.
-If the belayer is hit by a rock, slammed into the wall, or the rope somehow slips out of their grip, a falling climber will hit the deck in about one second.
+Tube-style belay devices are easy to operate with a traditional belay technique.
+Their primary downside is that a firm grip is required on the brake strand of the rope at all times.
+If the belayer is hit by a rock, slammed into the wall, or the rope somehow slips out of their grip, a falling climber will hit the deck and potentially sustain injury.
 Enter the new Wild Country Revo, which solves this issue by adding an automatic locking mechanism that stops the rope if it moves through the device faster than 4m/s.
-It does so by using an out of balance flywheel on the inside that combines with centrifugal forces to trigger the locking mechanism above certain speeds.
-The brilliance is that the device functions exactly like a simple tube, and the belayer uses the same simple belay technique they were taught when they learned.
+It does so by using an out-of-balance flywheel on the inside that combines with centrifugal forces to trigger the locking mechanism above certain speeds.
+The brilliance is that the device functions exactly like a simple tube, and the belayer uses the same simple belay technique.
 The Revo does not in any way assist with braking but simply provides an emergency backup, the first device that we are aware of that works in this manner.
-Because of this great design, its advantages include the smoothest paying out of slack of any device we have ever tried.
-It is also designed in a way that it cannot be loaded backwards, so no need to continually check for little hand and climber icons.
+Because of this great design, its advantages include the smoothest paying out of slack of any device that adds redundancy to the belay.
+It is also designed in a way that it cannot be loaded backward, so there is no need to continually check for little hand and climber icons.

-The principle downside to this device is that it can only be used with a single rope, much like most active assist devices such as the GriGri, somewhat limiting its appropriateness for multi-pitching.
+The principal downside to this device is that it can only be used with a single rope, much like most active assist devices such as the GriGri, somewhat limiting its versatility for multi-pitching.
 We would not use it to belay a second off the anchor from above.
-Compared to most devices, it is heavy and on the larger side, but not prohibitively so.
+Compared to most devices, it is heavy and on the larger side, further reducing its use for multi-pitch climbing.
 It also comes with a price tag that you would expect from a complicated piece of engineering.
-Negatives aside, the emergency backup performed perfectly in all of our testing, and every climber who used it was amazed at its ease and simplicity to learn.
+Negatives aside, the emergency backup performed perfectly in all of our testing and every climber who used it was amazed at its ease and simplicity to learn.
 We expect to see this device become significantly more popular in the near future, especially for gym climbing and single-pitch cragging.

 Read review: Wild Country Revo